 The second step in the processing of AMNet data requires the AMNet Site Liaison to inspect the quality-assured data resulting from step 1.
 The purpose of this step is to validate the flags that were assigned to the data by the QA script, to incorporate field notes as recorded in the Site Reports, and to identify other periods of anomalous data.
-Data flags assigned by the Site Liaison are defined in Table 6 and are used for both the Tekran instrument data and the meteorological data.
+Data flags assigned by the Site Liaison are defined in Table 5.